 Diagnostic and Phase I Testing

-Evaluation takes place at a facility set up for 24-hour video and EEG monitoring.
+Evaluation takes place in a facility set up for 24-hour video and EEG monitoring.
 We have several Epilepsy Monitoring Units for this purpose, as well as special care units at Henry Ford Hospital and Henry Ford West Bloomfield Hospital.
-Each room has a video camera with a microphone and special EEG equipment that records brain activity and changes in your behavior.
-Registered nurses, health care partners, and EEG Technologists monitor your seizures and make sure that you are as safe as possible when you have a seizure.
-We encourage a family member to stay in the room as often as possible.
+Each room includes a video camera, microphone and specialized EEG equipment to record brain activity and behavioral changes.
+Registered nurses, health care partners and EEG technologists monitor your seizures and help ensure your safety.
+We encourage a family member to stay with you as often as possible.

 What to expect during your stay

-When you are in the EMU, you may wear your own clothes, but all tops must have buttons down the front.
-We ask that you wash your hair before you come to the hospital.
-Do not use any gels, oils or conditioners on your hair.
+You may wear your own clothes, but all tops must button down the front.
+Please wash your hair before arrival and avoid using gels, oils or conditioners.

 Seizure recording

-The Epilepsy Monitoring Unit evaluation with scalp EEG electrodes is helpful in diagnostic or phase I purposes.
+Epilepsy Monitoring Unit evaluation with scalp EEG electrodes is most commonly used for diagnostic or Phase I evaluation.

 Diagnostic evaluation